-- 1) Shape investment policy and direction around public purposes.
-Rather than taking the lead from the private sector, a modern Federal investment authority should be a leader in shaping and directing investment priorities for the nation.
+1) Shape investment policy and direction around public purposes.
+Rather than taking the lead from the private sector, a modern Federal investment authority should be a leader in shaping and directing investment at the borderline between public purpose and sustainable private revenue generation.
 This requires a large, robust organization with substantial autonomy in its funding mechanisms.
-It should have a mandate to plan, prioritize, manage, and evaluate investment in pursuit of public goals across a wide range of infrastructure areas, from transportation and energy to housing, while still respecting the need to be economically sustainable. - 2) Be a catalyst for "high road" growth.
-Too often, private investment markets have pursued gains that depend on stripping assets from workers and communities, or using financial engineering strategies to extract wealth from productive companies rather than investing in their future productivity.
-A modern RFC should be a standard setter for high standards in labor practices, environmental standards, equitable growth, and community development. - 3) Be a capacity builder for existing Federal, state, and local government investment.
-It would be a mistake to see a National Investment Authority as somehow the sole provider of public investment, as opposed to one entity within a broader network.
-Public investment needs much greater than could be served by a single entity, and many forms of public investment are addressed through straightforward fiscal investments.
+It should have a mandate to plan, manage, and evaluate investment in pursuit of public goals across a wide range of infrastructure and industrial policy areas, from transportation and energy to housing and manufacturing to regional economic development, while still respecting the need to be economically sustainable.

+- 2) Be a catalyst for "high road" growth.
+Too often, private investment markets have pursued gains that depend on stripping assets from workers and communities, or using financial engineering to extract wealth from productive companies, rather than investing in their future productivity.
+A modern RFC should set the bar for high standards in labor practices, environmental standards, equitable growth, and community development. - 3) Be a capacity builder for existing Federal, state, and local government investment.
+It would be a mistake to see even a large public investment bank as somehow the sole provider of public investment, as opposed to one entity within a broader network.
+Public investment needs are much greater than could be served by a single entity, and many forms of public investment are better addressed through straightforward fiscal spending than by an investment bank framework.
 But a large and robust public investment authority could be a mechanism to coordinate investment strategies and provide strategic assistance across a whole range of government entities, including both states and localities and Federal agencies. - 4) Take a key facilitation and leadership role in response to economic crises The Federal Reserve is currently becoming a kind of de facto emergency manager of financial crises.
 But it is extremely poorly designed for this role.
-Both by statute and institutional design, the Federal Reserve's role is not to manage productive investment or engage in emergency response spending, but to provide a liquidity or credit backstop to ensure that private financial markets continue to function.
+Both by statute and institutional design, the Federal Reserve's role is not to manage productive investment or engage in emergency response spending, but to provide a liquidity backstop to ensure that private financial markets continue to function.
 A public investment authority would be a far better lead entity for this role as indeed the historical Reconstruction Finance Corporation was during the Great Depression.